Resources – Discover games

 In 2017, Microsoft discontinued XBLIG, a service that allowed anyone to release homemade games on Xbox 360.
 The program resulted in a stream-of-consciousness marketplace of over 3000 oddities and experiments that vary significantly in quality.
 Although most or all of these can no longer be played, this YouTube channel includes short videos documenting every title that was available for the service.

-Among its others videos, the Vinesauce channel plays a large number of low-budget games and unusual gaming ephemera.
-Many are amateur or outsider games that float around the Internet and have never been formally released.
-Unfortunately, the commentary tends to be over-the-top reactions and ridicule, but the channel is a useful way to identify deep-cut titles that receive minimal coverage elsewhere.
+Among other gaming videos, Vinesauce plays a large number of low-budget and unusual, ephemeral games.
+Many of these are amateur, outsider, or non-commercial games that have only been informally distributed, including game mods and hacks.
+The commentary on Vinesauce tends to be aggressive and make fun of the games, but the channel is a useful way to discover deep-cut titles that receive minimal coverage elsewhere.

 Walkthrough videos without commentary are a chance to learn about games nearly first-hand.
 World of Longplays is the definitive source for these.
 Look under the Videos tab for a list of all the devices that are covered, including the Commodore/Amiga line, FM-TOWNS, NEC systems, and other assorted computer platforms.